getsentry/symbolic/cabi/README.md

 ## Building

-Building the library has the same requirements as building the `symbolic` crate:
+Building the dynamic library has the same requirements as building the `symbolic` crate:

 - Latest stable Rust and Cargo
 - A C++14 compiler
+- A checkout of this repository and all its GIT submodules.

+To build, run `make release` in this directory.
+This creates a release build of the dynamic library in `cabi/target/release/libsymbolic.*`.

 ## Usage